charannanduri/portenta-slm/README.md

 ```

 We do this part in **[MLX](https://github.com/ml-explore/mlx)**, Apple's tool for
 using the Mac's graphics chip — it's fast and the code stays simple.
+I personally have been fascinated by MLX since it came out.
+This was a really sinple use case for it.
 → [`train/train.py`](train/train.py)

 ### 4. Shrinking it to fit